Skip to main content

 To model this in AtScale, a bridge dimension is created between the fact (purchases) and the mutli-valued dimension (order reason).
 The bridge is considered the multi-valued dimension in this case.
 This is because the level used to join to the secondary dimension (order reason) is not unique.
 The relationship between the bridge and order reason is many-to-many.

-Then on the dimension canvas of the bridge dimension, you would create a many-to-many relationship between the bridge dimension's dataset and the logical dimension it is joining to.
+3. On the Canvas for the bridge dimension, create a many-to-many relationship between the bridge dimension's dataset and the logical dimension it is joining to.
+Be sure to select the Many-to-many option in the Relationship Type field of the Relationship properties panel.